warrenmcg/TDP43_miRNA_Paper/README.md

 	* use `luad_file_manifest.txt` with the GDC data transfer tool to download the same files yourself
 2. LUSC: 367 (37 control samples, 330 tumor sample)
 	* use `lusc_file_manifest.txt` with the GDC data transfer tool to download the same files yourself

+For the downstream steps to work without modification, you must rename the top level directories for this data as "LUAD_data" and "LUSC_data", respectively, and place these directories in this repository.

+__NOTE__: If you wish to use different names, or place directories elsewhere on your computer, you need to modify the "LUAD_DIR" and "LUSC_DIR" variables at the top of the following scripts:

+step_2c.sh, step_3.sh, step_4.sh, step_5.sh, step_7.sh, and step_9.sh

 ## Step 1b
 ### Download annotations used for TCGA analysis
 * RNA: UCSC, hg19, June 2011; miRNA: miRBase v21 and miRanda 08/2010 release